What are Sustainable Homes? We Break it Down for You

 The green building movement came about from the need to create more energy-efficient and environmentally-friendly structures for residential and commercial use.
 Incorporating high tech and low tech materials reduces our carbon footprint and the negative impact on the environment.

 Mighty Small Homes deliver savings for the homeowner and are kind to Mother Nature.
-It all comes together in a small home kit.
+It all comes together in our high-performance small house kits.